mwarrick/wordpress-price-by-date-range-or-dow/README.md

 ### Product-Specific Rules
 1. Edit any WooCommerce product
-2. Scroll to **Dynamic Pricing by Date** metabox
+2. Click the **Dynamic Pricing by Date** tab in the product data section
 3. Configure rules (same options as global rules)
+4. Use "Save Pricing Rules" to save only the pricing rules
+5. Use "Delete All Rules" to remove all product-specific rules
-4. Product rules override global rules
+6. Product rules override global rules

 ## Usage Examples